spring-guides/gs-serving-web-content/README.md

 Create a web controller
 -----------------------

 In Spring's approach to building web sites, HTTP requests are handled by a controller.
-These components are easily identified by the [`@Controller`] annotation, and the GreetingController below handles GET requests for /greeting by returning the name of a [`View`]:
+You can easily identify these requests by the [`@Controller`] annotation.
+In the following example, the GreetingController handles GET requests for /greeting by returning the name of a [`View`]:

 `src/main/java/hello/GreetingController.java`
 ```java